Actions of $\operatorname{Alt}(n)$ on groups of finite Morley rank without involutions: The Theorem

 We now claim that either $C_\alpha$ or $N_{\alpha,\beta} := N^\circ_G(C_{\alpha,\beta})$ is nonnilpotent.
 Assume $C_\alpha$ is nilpotent (so $C_\sigma$ is nilpotent for all $\sigma\in K^*$).
 The normalizer condition applied in each $C_\sigma$ for $\sigma\in K^*$ ensures that $\rk( C_\sigma\cap N_{\alpha,\beta})\ge 2$ and, thus, that $\rk N_{\alpha,\beta}$ is at least, hence equal to, $3$.
 Towards a contradiction, assume $N_{\alpha,\beta}$ is nilpotent.
 If $\rk C_\alpha = 3$, then the normalizer condition would force $N_{\alpha,\beta}\cap C_\alpha$ to be normal in $G$.
 Thus, $\rk C_\alpha=2$, and now the normalizer condition ensures $C_{\alpha,\beta}$ is normal in $C_\sigma$, for each $\sigma\in K^*$, hence normal in $G$ by Fact~\ref{fact.4Group}, a contradiction since $C_{\alpha,\beta} \neq 1$.

-Now consider any proper, definable, connected, nonnilpotent, $H \le G$.
-(We are of course thinking of either $C_\alpha$ or $N_{\alpha,\beta}$).
-By the structure of groups of rank $2$ and $3$, $H$ must be solvable of rank $3$.
+Now consider any proper, definable, connected, nonnilpotent, $H \le G$; we are thinking of either $C_\alpha$ or $N_{\alpha,\beta}$.
+Since $H$ has no involutions, the structure of groups of rank at most $3$~\cite{ReJ75,ChG79,FrO18} implies $H$ must be solvable of rank $3$.
 An $H$-minimal series for $U:=F^\circ(H)$ must have a factor that is \emph{not} centralized by $H$, and if such a factor has rank $1$, we can linearize the action of $H$ on the factor to produce a rank $1$ field and thus involutions in $H$.
 Consequently, $U$ must have rank $2$ and be $H$-minimal.
 Linearizing the action of $H$ on $U$, we find that $T:=H/C_H(U)$ generates a field $L$ in $\End(U)$ and $U$ is $1$-dimensional over $L$.
 We now specialize this to the case when $H$ is $C_\alpha$ or $N_{\alpha,\beta}$.